raven42/dotfiles/README.md

 ssh -T github.com
 ```

-If you want to use these SSH credentials for an existing repository, you may need to update your repository config file to the following:
+If you want to use these SSH credentials for an existing repository, you may need to update your repository config file to the following.
+You will also need to make sure the username and email is correct for this repository:
 ```
 <repository>/.git/config
 [remote "origin"]
 	url = git@github.com:<user-name>/<repository>
+[user]
+	name = <user-name>
+	email = <other-email>@<domain>
 ```

 ---